Home/Compare/Zoya vs Islamicly

 Choose Zoya for the fastest free stock screening workflow.
 Choose Islamicly if you want screening plus more educational context and are open to a freemium model.

-How we evaluated this comparison
+How this comparison is checked

 Reader decision

-We start with the decision a reader is trying to make: choosing a provider, choosing a workflow, or understanding whether two products are even comparable.
+Start with the decision at hand: choosing a provider, choosing a workflow, or understanding whether two products are even comparable.

 Provider data

-We compare structured records for Zoya, Islamicly, including category, score, market list, fees, minimums, features, and Shariah disclosure fields.
+Compare structured records for Zoya, Islamicly, including category, score, market list, fees, minimums, features, and Shariah disclosure fields.

 Shariah workflow

-We separate platform availability from halal suitability.
+Separate platform availability from halal suitability.
 The page checks whether the provider helps with screening, certification, purification, or portfolio construction.

 User risk

-We flag cases where account country, minimum deposit, product type, leverage, staking, lending, or fee structure can change the practical recommendation.
+Flag cases where account country, minimum deposit, product type, leverage, staking, lending, or fee structure can change the practical recommendation.

-We do not rely on affiliate availability to choose a winner.
+Affiliate availability does not decide the winner.
 The comparison starts with the reader's practical decision, then checks platform category, market access, minimums, fees, Shariah disclosure, and workflow fit.

 Side-by-side comparison

-We start with the practical decision factors readers usually check first: product job, market access, minimums, cost model, Shariah signal, strengths, and watch-outs.
+The comparison starts with the practical factors readers usually check first: product job, market access, minimums, cost model, Shariah signal, strengths, and watch-outs.

 CriterionZoyaIslamicly